 Snæfellsjökull glacier in the distance was all lit up by the sun

 I also spotted the cone-like Mt.
 Baula, Mt.
 Hafnarfjall, Skarðsheiði, and Skessuhorn, Hvanneyri, and Borgarnes.
-Borgarfjörður for sure is one of the many beautiful places in Iceland.
-From here was also a good view of Lake Skorradalsvatn which hides a serpent called Skorradalsormur.
+Borgarfjörður is definitely one of Iceland's many beautiful places.

-I took a video, but it, unfortunately, didn't capture the mountain view.
+I took a video, but unfortunately, it didn't capture the mountain view.

 After spending some 35 minutes on top of Mt.
-Hestfjall enjoying the view, we started descending - it is a rocky path so proceed with caution.
-I stumbled down the mountain, far from elegantly ;) I tend to tense up on rocky terrain, still, I am always forcing myself to venture further.
+Hestfjall enjoying the view, we started descending.
+It is a rocky path, so proceed with caution.

 Karlar rocks